MultiCorder is an advanced feature found in the 4K and Pro editions of vMix.

 The interface above appears by clicking the Cog Button next to MultiCorder in the main interface.

-All available Camera, Video Call and NDI inputs are listed within the MultiCorder window along with the four Output channels.
+All available Camera and NDI inputs are listed within the MultiCorder window along with the four Output channels.
 Tick the source you wish to record and click Start.

 SRT inputs can also be recorded, however please note that SRT will always be recorded in its native Transport Stream (.ts) format and any recording settings except the recording folder will be ignored.